ibm-cloud-architecture/refarch-jee-customerorder/TUTORIAL.md

 As we can read in the detailed info above, the change in the JPA cascade strategy is not expected to affect most applications.
 Also, this new cascade strategy can be mitigated by simply reverting to the previous behaviour by setting the _openjpa.Compatibility_ peroperty in the _persistence.xml_ file.
 Anyway, newer WebSphere Application Server versions can always be configured to run on previous or older version for most of the JEE technologies.
 JPA is one of them and you can see in the server.xml file that we are using tje jpa-2.0 feature so that the warning above does not affect our app at all.

-Finally, moving on to the last **XML File Review** section in the Software Analyzer results, we see a problem with how we are currently doing the Enterprise JavaBeans lookups:
+Finally, moving on to the last **XML File Review** section in the Software Analyzer results, we see a problem due to a behaviour change on lookups for Enterprise JavaBeans:

 ![Source migration 16](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source16.png)